rudyn2/cc5114/src/genetic_programming/README.md

 ![Fitness evolution](https://raw.githubusercontent.com/rudyn2/cc5114/master/src/genetic_programming/experiments_results/_v1/3.png)

-You can see this and another results in folder _v0 located at the experimental results section: [Find a nuber without repetition and constrains: Fitness function implementation](https://github.com/rudyn2/cc5114/blob/master/src/genetic_programming/fitness/FindNumberFitness_v2.py "Find a number without repetition")
+You can see this and another results in folder _v1 located at the experimental results section: [Experimental results for this exercise](https://github.com/rudyn2/cc5114/tree/master/src/genetic_programming/experiments_results/_v1 "experimental results v1")

 ## Finding a number without repetition and constrains